IBM-Cloud/logistics-wizard-erp/README-BASIC.md

 ## Deploying the simulator

+Before deploying any of the pieces of the application, it is recommended that you create a dedicated space in Bluemix for the Logistics Wizard app.
+This gives a simple way to view all the resources involved in the app.

 ### Deploying the simulator automatically

 1. Use the Deploy to Bluemix button to create an instance of the ERP simulator.